 - Join clubs and societies.
 They're a great way of meeting new people with the same interest as you.

 - You'll see most of the people on your course in lectures and seminars, but your faculty or school will have an academic or departmental society that will organise trips and evening events.

 - Get involved with Global Community events and opportunities – these are open to UK and international students.

 - Volunteer to help with something you are interested in.
 Find out more about opportunities to volunteer.

 - If you are in University accommodation, attend events organised at your residence.

 Speak to your tutor, or other people in your school.
 They are very understanding about what it's like to be away from home, and can help.

-The Student Advice, part of Leeds University Union can offer confidential chat, online and in person.
+The Student Help and Support team, part of Leeds University Union can offer confidential chat, online and in person.

-The Student Counselling Centre provides help if you're experiencing emotional or psychological difficulties.
-Coming for counselling is not a sign of weakness, but a positive move towards addressing your problems.
+Student Counselling and Wellbeing provides help if you're experiencing emotional or psychological difficulties.
+Using counselling is not a sign of weakness, but a positive move towards addressing problems.
 Counsellors won't be able to provide instant solutions, but will listen to you, help you increase your self-awareness and find ways to work through the issues you're facing.